Exploring Spousal Entitlements in Texas Divorce Proceedings

 We know that the division of assets in a divorce is a complex and often emotional process but staying focused on your long-term financial goals and avoiding making decisions based on emotion can keep you from negatively impacting your financial future.

-Our attorneys at Mims Ballew Hollingsworth | Fort Worth Family Law have the resources and expertise needed to help you move forward confidently and with peace of mind after a divorce.
-Contact us to schedule a consultation with one of our lawyers, who can assist you in understanding your legal rights and negotiating a fair settlement.
+At Mims Ballew Hollingsworth | Fort Worth family law attorneys, we have the resources and expertise to help you move forward confidently after a divorce.
+Contact us today to schedule a consultation with one of our attorneys, who can assist you in understanding your legal rights and negotiating a fair settlement.

 Constance Mims has over fifteen years of experience practicing exclusively family law.
 Mrs. Mims is Board Certified in Family Law, by the Texas Board of Legal Specialization.
 She is Collaborative Law certified and is a shrewd negotiator, not to mention her experience in the most challenging child custody, child support, spousal maintenance, alimony, prenuptial agreements, and divorce issues, both in court and in the appellate arena.